Making a map

 - Append a stack from the Stack Browser with ‘Append Stack’.

 - Save the map with ‘Save Map’ button.

-- When you make a map, you need to choose the ‘Number Of Channels’ in each stack/session.
+- When you make a map, you need to choose the ‘Number Of Channels’.
 Map Manager will only allow one choice of ‘Number Of Channels’ per map.
-You cannot mix one and two channel stacks within a map.
+You cannot mix stacks with different numbers of channels within a map.

 - Make sure the scale of each imported stack is correct.
 It is hard to change the scale later.
+If you use the provided Fiji plugins this is usually taken care of.
 You can set the scale of a stack in its stack window with ‘shift+p’.